vigneshrajsb/g2k/readme.md

 ## Todo

-[ ] Upload images to docker
+- [x] Upload images to docker
-[ ] Add support to g2krepeater for sending requests to multiple endpoints [ ] More documentation
+- [x] Add support to g2krepeater for sending requests to multiple endpoints (fanout)
+- [ ] More documentation